xavijam/xavijam.github.io/content/blog/ill-be-at-denver-talking-about-maps-plus-html5.en.md

 ---
 title: "I'll be at Denver talking about maps + HTML5"
 date: 2011-09-12T10:42:00
+description: "I'll be at Denver talking about maps + HTML5"
+keywords: FOSS4G, maps, HTML5, CartoDB
 ---

 It is likely I will be at FOSS4G Denver conference talking about HTML5 for Rich Geospatial applications on the web.